All degrees welcome: why non-law graduates are in demand for solicitors' jobs

 Demand for language skills from global law firms

 Many degrees will build the skills needed to become a good lawyer.
+You just have to read our areas of practice overviews and you'll see many examples of succesful partners in law firms from a non-law background.
 Linguists should note that the larger law firms, like their counterparts in banking and accountancy, are at the front of the globalisation queue and as such have offices or associate offices all over the world.
 Trainees and qualified practitioners can expect to be seconded overseas if they so wish and a second language is a huge bonus.

-How a scientific approach can boost your career in law
+How a scientific approach or history degree can boost your career in law